-Unitaid through WHO is a member organization participating in the United Nations Joint Staff Pension Fund (the UNJSPF or the Fund), which was established by the United Nations General Assembly to provide retirement, death, disability and related benefits to employees.
+WHO is a member organization participating in the United Nations Joint Staff Pension Fund (the Fund), which was established by the United Nations General Assembly to provide retirement, death, disability and related benefits to employees.
 The Fund is a funded, multi-employer defined benefit plan.
-As specified in Article 3(b) of the Regulations of the Fund, membership in the Fund shall be open to the specialized agencies and to any other international, intergovernmental organization which participates in the common system of salaries, allowances and other conditions of service of the United Nations and the specialized agencies.
+As specified by Article 3(b) of the Regulations of the Fund, membership in the Fund shall be open to the specialized agencies and to any other international, intergovernmental organization that participates in the common system of salaries, allowances and other conditions of service of the United Nations and the specialized agencies.

-The Fund exposes participating organizations to actuarial risks associated with the current and former employees of other organizations participating in the Fund, with the result that there is no consistent and reliable basis for allocating the obligation, plan assets and costs to individual organizations participating in the plan.
-Unitaid and the UNJSPF, in line with other participating organizations in the Fund, are not in a position to identify Unitaid's proportionate share of the defined benefit obligation, the plan assets and the costs associated with the plan with sufficient reliability for accounting purposes.
-Hence Unitaid has treated this plan as if it was a defined contribution plan in line with the requirements of IPSAS 39 (Employee Benefits).
-Unitaid's contributions to the Fund during the financial period are recognized as expenses in the Statement of Financial Performance (Statement II).
+The plan exposes participating organizations to actuarial risks associated with participation of current and former employees of other organizations in the Fund, with the result that there is no consistent and reliable basis for allocating the obligation, plan assets, and costs to individual organizations participating in the plan.
+WHO and the Fund, in line with the other participating organizations in the Fund, are not in a position to identify WHO's proportionate share of the defined benefit obligation, the plan assets and the costs associated with the plan with sufficient reliability for accounting purposes.
+WHO has therefore treated it as a defined contribution plan in line with the requirements of IPSAS 39 (Employee Benefits).
+WHO's contributions to the Fund during the financial period are recognized as expenses in the Statement of Financial Performance (Statement II).